English Channel

-The English Channel, (Note: la Manche, "The Sleeve"; la Maunche, "The Sleeve" (Cotentinais) or lé Ch'na (Jèrriais), lé Ch'nal (Guernésiais), "The Channel"; Mor Breizh, "Sea of Brittany"; Môr Udd, "Lord's Sea"; Mor Bretannek, "British Sea"; Het Kanaal, "The Channel"; Ärmelkanal, "Sleeve Channel") also known as the Channel, is an arm of the Atlantic Ocean that separates Southern England from northern France.
+The English Channel, (Note: la Manche, "The Sleeve"; la Maunche, "The Sleeve" (Cotentinais) or lé Ch'na (Jèrriais), lé Ch'nal (Guernésiais), "The Channel"; Mor Breizh, "Sea of Brittany"; Môr Udd, "Lord's Sea"; Mor Bretennek, "British Sea"; Het Kanaal, "The Channel"; Ärmelkanal, "Sleeve Channel") also known as the Channel, is an arm of the Atlantic Ocean that separates Southern England from northern France.
 It links to the southern part of the North Sea by the Strait of Dover at its northeastern end.
 It is the busiest shipping area in the world.

 It is about 560 km long and varies in width from 240 km at its widest to 34 km at its narrowest in the Strait of Dover.
 It is the smallest of the shallow seas around the continental shelf of Europe, covering an area of some 75000 km2.

 The Channel aided the United Kingdom in becoming a naval superpower, serving as a natural defence against invasions, such as in the Napoleonic Wars and in the Second World War.

 The northern (English) coast of the Channel is more populous than the southern (French) coast.
 The major languages spoken in this region are English and French.